apache/trafficcontrol/blueprints/refetch-invalidation.md

 ## Problem Description

 Currently, within ATC, there is a concept of Invalidation Jobs.
 These Invalidation Jobs give a user the ability to queue an invalidation for a resource, primarily based on regular expressions.
 The invalidation is gathered and treated as though there was a cache **STALE**, allowing the CDN to query the origin server to **REFRESH** the resource.
-However, should the cache policy still be incorrect or misconfigured, the resource could be updated on the origin server, but the cache will still receive a 304 - Not Modified HTTP status response.
+However, should the cache policy still be incorrect or misconfigured, the resource could be updated on the origin server, but the CDN will still receive a 304 - Not Modified HTTP status response.

+It should be noted that this problem originally arose from a misconfigured origin, however this applies to any parent cache within the topology.

 ## Proposed Change